open-source-tabletop/halo-breakpoint/army-lists/covenant-army-list.md

 #### Configuration

-An Elite Spec Ops Squad consists of 2 Elite Spec Ops.
-1 Elite may be upgraded to an Elite Spec Ops Officer
+An Elite Spec Ops Squad consists of 2-3 Elite Spec Ops.
+1 Elite may be replaced by an Elite Spec Ops Officer

 #### Equipment